Better Benefits Can Support Your Company’s Growth Strategy

 Use Healthcare Benefits as a Recruiting Tool

 Filling your recruiting pipeline isn’t enough.
 As an employer, you must demonstrate you care about your employees’ health, well-being, and access to affordable medical care.
-SHRM’s 2016 Strategic Benefits Survey put health care at the top of the list of benefits employees value (89%).
+Regardless of company size, the SHRM 2019 Employee Benefits Survey reported a 20% increase in health-related benefits.

-So if you’ve got a great healthcare package, you should definitely flaunt it–because healthcare costs aren’t going down, and candidates have become savvy consumers.
+So if you’ve got a great healthcare package, you should definitely promote this in your job postings–because healthcare costs aren’t going down, and candidates have become savvy consumers.
 They comparison shop employers online, checking Glassdoor rankings and reaching out to their network on LinkedIn.